samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 Nodes that in case of some unexpected electrical reboot the system must be initialized with previous parameters set by the user, this information is extracted from the database directly.

-Set the user and experiment information and email where alerts will be sent.
+The flows for setting the experiment information and email where alerts will be sent.

-apply the configuration selected and extracted from MySQL after an unexpected reboot
+Apply the configuration selected and extracted from MySQL after an unexpected reboot

 - Alarms